 He contacted Prosoft’s support team for assistance in getting started, and we guided him to starting a Deep Scan.
 A Deep Scan is what you would want to run if your entire drive/volume was erased or reformatted.

-When the scan finished, he called back for some help going through his scan results.
+When the scan finished, he contacted support again for some help going through his scan results.
 I walked him through how to navigate the results and how to mark files for recovery.
 He marked the files and folders that he wanted to recover and then was able to recover them to another drive.

 He was then able to go through the files that he recovered and found his important documents, pictures, and music.
 He was very happy with the results of the recovery using Data Rescue and glad that we were able to help him through each step.